dhananjayp8/dhananjayp8/README.md

 # I'm Dhananjay Puranik 👋

 Welcome to my GitHub profile!
-"I'm an aspiring software engineer who loves problem-solving in data structures and algorithms (DSA) and web development."
+"I'm a Software Engineering Intern who loves problem-solving in data structures and algorithms (DSA) and web development."

  Here’s a bit more about me: